 St John's History

 St John’s has a long and illustrious history of educating boys in the Pinner, Harrow and Northwood areas.
-In 2020, we will celebrate 100 years since the first pupils were taught in a single room in a Pinner house.
-Details of our exciting commemorative events will be posted on our Old Boys' page.
-Meanwhile the short history below charts some of the key milestones over almost a century of St John's.
+In 2020, we celebrated 100 years since the first pupils were taught in a single room in a Pinner house.
+The short history below charts some of the key milestones in just over a century of St John’s 1920-2022.

 St John's was founded in 1920 by Mr Claude Norman, the first Headmaster.
 The first classroom was a room in the vicarage of St John’s Church, Pinner – from where the school takes its name – and the class of 1920 contained just five boys, two of whom were sons of the vicar.
 A growing school roll quickly led to a move to 'The Briary' in Moss Lane, Pinner and then, in 1927, round the corner to Barrow Point House in Paines Lane.
 In 1930 Barrow Point House burnt down apparently due to an electrical fire.
 The property was rebuilt and was St John’s home for the next forty years.